All About Cumin, Cumin Seeds and How To Use Them In Your Recipes?

 The seeds will grow in seed pods and when close to harvest, they will look dry and turn brown.
 If you don't harvest them, the seeds will naturally open and spill their seeds to the grown.
 You want to harvest them right before they spill their guts.

-Once they are ready to spill, yank the plants from the ground, tie them together and hang them in a dry play to let them completely dry.
-Once dry, you can remove the seeds by placing them in a bag, hit the bag with a stick to release the seeds.
+Once they are ready to spill, yank the plants from the ground, tie them together, and hang them in a dry play to let them completely dry.
+Once dry, you can remove the seeds by placing them in a bag and hitting the bag with a stick to release the seeds.

 The chaff is the seed covering that separates from the seed when you thrash the bag.
 It is light and feathery.
 I watched this video of a guy holding a stainless steel cooking bowl with the seeds and chaff combined.
 He gently shook the bowl while lightly blowing into it to blow the chaff right out of the bowl.

-You’ll want to do this outside so you don’t make to big of a mess but the technique works great.
+You'll want to do this outside so you don't make too big of a mess but the technique works great.
 You end up with just the seeds in the bowl.

 What Does Cumin Taste Like?

-Cumin adds warm to any dish and has an earthy, peppery flavor.
-Saying that, I’ve read cumin seeds from different countries will have different flavor profiles.
+Cumin adds warmth to any dish and has an earthy, peppery flavor.
+Saying that I've read cumin seeds from different countries will have different flavor profiles.

 Whole or Ground?

-Ground cumin’s flavor is more powerful than whole cumin seeds so you’ll need less of it in your recipes.
-If a recipes calls for 1 tablespoon of ground cumin, you can substitute 1 1/4 tablespoons of cumin seeds.
+Ground cumin's flavor is more powerful than whole cumin seeds so you'll need less of it in your recipes.
+If a recipe calls for 1 tablespoon of ground cumin, you can substitute 1 ¼ tablespoons of cumin seeds.

-1 tablespoon of ground cumin equates to 1 1/4 tablespoons whole cumin seeds
+1 tablespoon of ground cumin equates to 1 ¼ tablespoons of whole cumin seeds

-You can find both whole cumin seeds or ground cumin at your supermarkets.
+You can find both whole cumin seeds and ground cumin at your supermarkets.
 Different recipes call for one or the other.
-If you own a spice grinder or mortar and pestle, you can just purchase whole seeds and grind some when you need it.
+If you own a spice grinder or mortar and pestle, you can purchase whole seeds and grind some when you need it.

 Whole cumin seeds are often toasted in a dry, hot pan to bring out their earthy flavor and used as a topping in salads, soups, or curries.
 Like toasted sunflower seeds, they add a bit of crunch to a dish but then add their warm, peppery flavor to whatever you are serving.